mvazaco/02514-Deep-Learning-in-Computer-Vision/README.md

 # 02514 Deep Learning in Computer Vision

 Set of the 3 projects carried out indicidually for the course _02514 Deep Learning in Computer Vision_ at Tehnical University of Denmark (DTU).
+Everything trained in the DTU High-Performance Cluster (HPC).

 ## Image Classification